The RebelMouse Site Migration Guide

 Set up in XML

-Following the example provided, set up your data in an XML format.
+Following the WordPress example provided (altering it as needed for your specific application), set up your data in an XML format.

 Once it's ready, you can simply copy and paste.